OpenUnison/openunison-k8s-idm-oidc/README.md

 Run `kubectl describe configmap api-server-config -n openunison` to get the SSO integration artifacts.
 The output will give you both the certificate that needs to be trusted and the API server flags that need to be configured on your API servers.

-## First Login to the Kubernetes Identity Manager
+## First Login to Orchestra

 At this point you should be able to login to OpenUnison using the host specified in  the `OU_HOST` of your properties.
 Once you are logged in, logout.
-Users are created in the database "just-in-time", meaning that once you login the data representing your user is created inside of the database deployed for OpenUnison.
+Users are created in the database "just-in-time", meaning that once you login the data representing your user is created inside of the database deployed for Orchestra.

 ## Create First Administrator

 The user you logged in as is currently unprivileged.
 In order for other users to login and begin requesting access to projects this first user must be enabled as an approver.
-Login to the MySQL database deployed for OpenUnison and execute the following SQL:
+Login to the MySQL database deployed for Orchestra and execute the following SQL:

 ```sql
 insert into userGroups (userId,groupId) values (2,1);
 ```

 This will add the administrator group to your user.
-Logout of OpenUnison and log back in.
+Logout of Orchestra and log back in.

 ## Self Request & Approve Cluster Administrator

 Once SSO is enabled in the next step, you'll need a cluster administrator to be able to perform cluster level operations:

-1. Login to OpenUnison
+1. Login to Orchestra
 2. Click on "Request Access" in the title bar
 3. Click on "Kubernetes Administration"
 4. Click "Add To Cart" next to "Cluster Administrator"